Fresh Egg seminar - Sharing the Value of Experience - 24th January, 2019.

 Session 2 - Measuring the value of experience – a data strategy workshop.

 Our Head of Analytics, Julian Erbsloeh and Senior Analyst, Graham Marsh hosted an interactive workshop that explained how to identify the key touchpoints in your customers’ journey, selecting the right metrics to measure and identifying and harvesting the right data to achieve it.
-Our Head of Analytics, Julian Erbsloeh and Senior Analyst, Graham Marsh, hosted an interactive workshop that unpicked how to identify and measure the key touchpoints along your customer journey.

 The approach they shared enables a shift in assumed priorities when it comes to measurement - from measuring what the businesses think is important to also measure what actually matters to the customer.
 Taking inspiration for metrics from the insights gleaned in approach to CX Discovery, Julian and Graham took delegates through exercises that resulted in a better understanding of all the data sources that are available.
 This showed in combination, they could measure customers positive and negative experiences.